-The National Park Authority has invited the 15 Local Authorities, within the National Park, to provide the day to day planning services on its behalf.
+The National Park Authority has invited the 15 Local Authorities within the National Park to provide the day-to-day planning services on its behalf.
 All 15 Local Authorities reached an agreement during the Summer of 2010, including Winchester City Council, and a binding legal agreement was signed and completed in November 2010 committing all of the Local Authorities to work with the SDNPA towards delivering the planning service in this way.

-Please note that as of Monday, 7th January 2013, the way pre-application advice is provided within the South Downs National Park is changing in order to introduce one level of service across the Park.
+Please note that as of Monday, 7 January 2013, the way pre-application advice is provided within the South Downs National Park is changing in order to introduce one level of service across the Park.
 For more details, please click here.